atom/welcome/lib/welcome.md

 `markdown-preview:show` command which renders this text to HTML.

 2. We want your feedback!
-If you have anything positive or negative to say click on the orange lightning bolt in the bottom right corner of the screen.
+If you have anything positive or negative to say click on the `send feedback` button at the bottom right of this window.

 3. Here is where you can get more help with Atom